-- (a) information about a person that: - (i) was obtained by an officer under the social security law; and - (ii) is or was held in the records of the Department or the Human Services Department; or - (b) information about a person obtained by an officer under the family assistance law that is or was held in the records of the Australian Taxation Office; or - (baa) information about a person that was held in the records of the Commonwealth Services Delivery Agency (within the meaning of the Commonwealth Services Delivery Agency Act 1997 as in force before 1 July 2011); or - (bab) information about a person that: - (i) was obtained by an officer under the family assistance law; and - (ii) was held in the records of Medicare Australia (within the meaning of the Medicare Australia Act 1973 as in force before 1 July 2011); or - (ba) information about a person obtained by an officer under the family assistance law that was held in the records of the Health Insurance Commission; or - (c) information to the effect that there is no information about a person held in the records of one or more of the following:(i) the Department;
+- (a) information about a person that: - (i) was obtained by an officer under the social security law; - (ii) is or was held in the records of the Department; or - (aa) information about a person that: - (i) was obtained by an officer under the social security law; and - (ii) is or was held in the records of the Human Services Department within the meaning of this Act as in force at any time; or - (b) information about a person obtained by an officer under the family assistance law that is or was held in the records of the Australian Taxation Office; or - (baa) information about a person that was held in the records of the Commonwealth Services Delivery Agency (within the meaning of the Commonwealth Services Delivery Agency Act 1997 as in force before 1 July 2011); or - (bab) information about a person that: - (i) was obtained by an officer under the family assistance law; and - (ii) was held in the records of Medicare Australia (within the meaning of the Medicare Australia Act 1973 as in force before 1 July 2011); or protected SCV holder: see subsections 7(2A), (2B), (2C) and (2D).

+- (ba) information about a person obtained by an officer under the family assistance law that was held in the records of the Health Insurance Commission; or

+- (c) information to the effect that there is no information about a person held in the records of one or more of the following:

+- (i) the Department;

-- (ii) the Human Services Department; - (iii) the Australian Taxation Office.
+- (ii) the Human Services Department;

+- (iii) the Australian Taxation Office.